rpmiskin/apm-quick-test/README.md

 # APM Quick Test

-A (very) quick test showing how Elastic APM can log information for ExpressJS apps.
+A quick test showing how Elastic APM can log information for ExpressJS apps.

 ## Deploy Elastic APM